Andrianjafy: Death

 Having failed to rally an army to retake Ambohimanga, in 1787 Andrianjafy was approached by messengers who claimed they regretted their betrayal and wished to reinstate him as king.
 The messengers carried him on a royal palanquin to their village in the north, using a circuitous route that disoriented him.
 He realized too late that the porters had taken him deep into Andrianampoinimerina's territory; they bound him with rope and brought him to his nephew.
 Andrianampoinimerina was prepared to let his uncle go free after submitting, but the people of Ambohimanga desired vengeance for the violence and injustices the fallen king had inflicted upon them and their families.
 Andrianampoinimerina took a walk to distract himself while his followers carried Andrianjafy to a nearby location where he was put to death.

 Oral history provides different accounts of Andrianjafy's death.
 He is said to have died either by strangling or by being placed head-first in a vat of rice.
 His place of death has been given as a valley east of Ambohimanga called Antsahafady, or at the sacred stone of Ambatolava in Ambohimanga village.
 His body was wrapped in a red lambamena shroud.
 Different traditions give his place of entombment as Ambohimanatrika in Ilafy, or Isoraka in Antananarivo.

-His daughter, who first married King Andrianamboatsimarofy of Imerinatsimo, remarried upon her first husband's death in 1796 with King Andrianampoinimerina.
+His daughter, who first married King Andrianamboatsimarofy of Imerinatsimo, later married King Andrianampoinimerina upon her first husband's death in 1796.